receptron/graphai/README.md

 GraphAI provides mechanisms to control the flow of data based on certain conditions.
 This is achieved through the *if* and *anyInput* properties.

-#### If Property
+#### If/Unless Property

 The *if* property allows you to specify a condition that must be met for the data to flow into a particular node.
 The condition is defined by a data source.
-If the value obtained from the specified *data source* is truthy (i.e., not null, undefined, 0, false, NaN, or an empty array/string), the node will be executed; otherwise, it will be skipped.
+If the value obtained from the specified *data source* is truthy (i.e., not null, undefined, 0, false, NaN, or an empty array/string), the node will be executed; otherwise, it will be skipped.The *unless* property is just the opporsite of the *if* property.

-For example, the following node will only be executed if the *tool_calls* property of the message from the LLM contains a value:
+For example, the following node will be executed only if the *tool_calls* property of the message from the LLM contains a non-zero/non-empty value:

 ```typescript
     tool_calls: {